-A. With the passing of the office of Apostle, the teaching responsibilities fell on the elders as a whole and the pastor-teacher in particular.
-NOTE: In Acts 6:1-7, when the menial tasks of the ministry took time away from the Apostles' spiritual

-- ministry, they organized deacons to get the job done. - B. Pastor-teachers are to be men of prayer (Acts 6:4).
+- A. With the passing of the office of Apostle, the teaching responsibilities fell on the elders as a whole and the pastor-teacher in particular.
+NOTE: In Acts 6:1-7, when the menial tasks of the ministry took time away from the Apostles' spiritual ministry, they organized deacons to get the job done. - B. Pastor-teachers are to be men of prayer (Acts 6:4).
 No man should be in the pastorate unless he is a man of prayer, and no church should call a pastor who is not a man of prayer.
 More is accomplished by prayer than by "hand holding" in the ministry. - C. A teaching-elder must be committed to study and teaching the Word of God to people.
-Also a congregation pays their pastor to pray, study and preach the Word so they can be fed the Word of God.
+Also a congregation pays their pastor to pray, study and preach the Word so they can be fed the Word of God. - D. The teaching elder is to "watch your life and doctrine closely" (1 Tim.
+4:16).

 VI.
-TRUTHS FOR THE TEACHING ELDER IN 1 COR.
+TRUTHS FOR A TEACHING ELDER 1 Cor.
 4:1-5

 - A. He has been entrusted with the secret things of God, being stewards of the mysteries of God. - B. He is required to be faithful even before being fruitful. - C. He must preach to glorify God and not to please men (Gal.
-1:10 cf. 1 Thes.
+1:10 cf. 1 Thess.
 2:4-6). - D. He can never completely judge his own ministry but God will judge it fairly. - E. He may have a clear conscience but God will be the final judge. - F. He will be judged not only on outward acts but motives.